Country Profile Egypt

 About 95% of Egypt is desert and it suffers from a shortage of freshwater resources.
 Renewable water resources are fully exploited while non-renewable water resources are quickly consumed.
 There is an increased water supply demand from all sectors: industrial, agricultural and domestic.

-About 80% of the Nile water available for Egypt is used for agricultural production.
-That share will decrease as upstream countries are using and claiming more water and polluting river water with detrimental effects for downstream Egypt.
 Nile water supply is expected to decrease with about 35% in the next 20 years.
 Due to the strong population growth, it will have devastating effects on Egypt’s agriculture and hence on food security.
-The agricultural sector therefore faces a huge challenge to manage its adequately water resources to allow it maintain the current level of food production and security.
-Besides this pressure on the Nile water supply in Egypt, climate change is becoming increasingly a threat as it leads to unpredictable growth seasons.
+The agricultural sector therefore faces a huge challenge to manage its adequately water resources to allow it to maintain the current level of food production and security.
+Besides this pressure on the Nile water supply in Egypt, climate change is increasingly becoming a threat as it leads to unpredictable growth seasons.

-Opportunities can be found in drinking water treatment technologies, climate smart agriculture (remote sensing/geo data), irrigation, water management, soil improvement, saline farming, circular water cycle, reducing postharvest losses, improving the agriculture value chain, circular agriculture etc.
+Opportunities can be found in drinking water treatment technologies, climate smart agriculture (remote sensing/geo data), irrigation, water management, soil improvement, saline farming, circular water cycles, reducing postharvest losses, improving the agriculture value chain, circular agriculture etc.

 Energy